SoftFluent/CodeFluent-Entities-Documentation/addins/oracle_database.md

 ![](img/oracle-02.png)

-Which will generate PL/SQL script like this:
+Which will generate PL/SQL scripts like these:

 ```
 CREATE OR REPLACE PACKAGE "SYS"."CF_Customer" AS